 The Dean's Circle consists of undergraduate students who represent the college’s eight comprehensive departments.
-The Dean’s Circle will meet twice a month during fall and spring semesters to discuss college-related issues that are high on the minds of students in the College of Science and Mathematics.
+The Dean’s Circle will meet twice a month during fall and spring semesters to discuss college-related issues high on the minds of CoSM students.
 In addition to their major, the members of the Dean’s Circle are selected based on their interests, academic achievement, and leadership skills.

-The College of Science and Mathematics Dean’s Circle seeks applications from enthusiastic students who share the Dean’s commitment to growing STEM (Science, Technology, Engineering, Mathematics), enhancing student success, advancing undergraduate experiential learning, and sharing our many successes with the Wright State communities.
+The Dean’s Circle seeks applications from enthusiastic students who share the dean’s commitment to growing STEM (Science, Technology, Engineering, Mathematics), enhancing student success, advancing undergraduate experiential learning, and sharing our many successes with the Wright State communities.
 Appointed students will serve a two-year term beginning the Fall Semester of 2020.

 Students appointed to the Dean's Circle will:

-- Promote awareness of CoSM programs and opportunities to both current and prospective students;
+- Promote awareness of CoSM programs and opportunities (such as the CoSM Mentor Circles) to both current and prospective students

-- Interact with CoSM faculty, staff, and administrators to help identify and address any challenges that may arise throughout the year; and
+- Interact with CoSM faculty, staff, and administrators to help identify and address any challenges that may arise throughout the year

 - Serve a two-year term (seniors appointed will serve only one year).

-Interested students should submit a completed CoSM Dean's Circle application online (Qualtrics survey) by February 28, 2020, to be considered for the 2020-2021 term.
+Interested students should submit a completed CoSM Dean's Circle application online (Qualtrics survey) to be considered.